mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/README.md

 cd my-app
 npm start
 ```
 The next step would be to create the required components for our application.
 Before we get into the details of components, let us see what components in React actually mean.
 As per the official React documentation, components are similar to Javascript functions, which take arbitrary inputs and return React elements which describe what should appear on the screen.
 In simple language they are pieces of code, that can be used repeatedly and exist independently.
 More details about components can be found [here](https://reactjs.org/docs/react-component.html).
 We create the components in the in the [componenets folder](https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/tree/main/Webapp/React/src/components).
 We have created two components named as Example and Prediction.
+The Example component uses a simple Render function to display the examples, while the Prediction component uses a Form group.
 The [example.js](https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/Webapp/React/src/components/example.js) component contains the details of the examples visible on our webpage, while the [prediction.js](https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/Webapp/React/src/components/prediction.js) component contains a form, which allows us to submit a sentence for testing the sentiment.
 This testing of the sentence is executed using our custom created API, which sends a request to the server containing the sentence.
 The server receives the request, tests the sentence using the classifier and then returns the sentiment using get request.
 The visuals of the project can be changed by making changes in the from the [index.css](https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/Webapp/React/src/index.css) file.

 ## LSTM Model used in Web Application
 Since, Heroku only allows a total space of 500Mb to be uploaded, we could not host our final RoBERTa model there due to its humongous size.
 To demonstrate the working of our web application we decided to proceed with a lighter LSTM model.
 You can find the architecture of the model in [predict.py](https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/Webapp/Flask/ml_model/predict.py) file.
 The model is defined in the class ```LSTM()```.
 The model has an embedding layer of size 500, which takes the sentences and returns the vocabulary embedding of the words.
 Then we have a bidirectional LSTM layer having 128 units, the bidirectional nature of the layer allows the model to look at the sentence in both front and back order.
 We then have a Dropout layer which drops 30% of the words LSTM output units during training.
 This makes our model more robust and would increase the accuracy during testing as explained above.
 The final layer is a Linear layer having single output.
 If the output is smaller than 0.5, we annotate it to the negative class, while having a value greater than 0.5 means the sentence belongs to the positive class.
 This brings us to  the end of our tutorial.